akkartik/mu/vocabulary.md

 - `draw-code-point-at-cursor-over-full-screen`: `render-code-point` at cursor position.
 - `draw-cursor`: highlights the current position of the cursor.
-Programs must pass in the grapheme to draw at the cursor position, and are responsible for clearing the highlight when the cursor moves.
+Programs must pass in the code-point to draw at the cursor position, and are responsible for clearing the highlight when the cursor moves.
 - `move-cursor-left`, `move-cursor-right`, `move-cursor-up`, `move-cursor-down`.
   These primitives always silently fail if the desired movement would go out of screen bounds.